 Houston Lawyers for Truck Accidents Caused by Driver Intoxication

-Driver intoxication is a growing problem in Houston not just with car drivers but also with truck drivers and it causes many truck accidents.
+Drunk driver accidents are a growing problem in Houston not just with car drivers but also with truck drivers and it causes many truck accidents.
 Just as with other vehicles, intoxicated drivers of large trucks are horribly dangerous and can cause serious injuries in a crash.

 Big-rig 18-wheeler truck drivers should be held to an even higher standard than auto drivers because of the dangerous consequences.
 An intoxicated big rig driver on Texas roads is playing Russian roulette with the rest of the folks on the road.